In this CleanMyMac X review you will see why CMMX is still relevant in 2022 and how it can help save you time (and potentially money) as a result.

 The price for CleanMyMac varies depending on whether you prefer to buy it outright, or if you prefer a subscription model.
 The subscription model is cheaper initially but does cost a yearly fee as a result.
 I don’t really have a preference either way – although the subscription model will ensure it stays up to date MacPaw have traditionally been very good at releasing updates within the same version and they generally come free.
 I opted for the once off payment up front.

-Hopefully this article has helped you, if you have any comments at all please do leave them below and I’ll do my best to reply.
+Hopefully this article has helped you, if it has please feel free to share it using the buttons below.
+If you have any questions or comments at all please do leave them using the form below and I’ll do my best to reply.

-Yes, but with limitations.
+Clean My Mac X has a free trial but the free version does come with limitations.
 You can run as many scans as you wish, but you can only remove up to 500Megabytes of cruft.
 For some people this will be enough.
 For most it may not though.
 But it’s good to test the product with.

 Scanning for malware is available with the free trial, as many times as you want.
 However, if any is found you will need to purchase a full licence for CleanMyMac to remove it for you.